AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 ___
 This function listen IPs and check availability if servers down.
 Then after 45 seconds initialization will be respons to autostart copy VM on other host

+**SSH Conection**
+___

+For SSH connection with ESXI is use Paramico library, for setting connection you should written in **mp.yaml** file.
+mp.yaml file have next parameters:
+port: 22 (defolt)
+user: 'user' (should be your user)
+password 'password' (should be your password)
+mp.yaml file located on **/vmwareweb/engines/mp.yaml**

+This project is in development, If you encounter errors please send me email.